What are passenger transport vehicles?

 - On-demand charter (OD-C) = a PTV authorisation of the on-demand charter category.

 Vehicles with a PTV authorisation OD-C can take on-demand trips that do not include a rank or hail service (i.e. charter trips).
+They must only take pre-booked work.

-- Regular Passenger Transport (RPT) = a PTV authorisation of the regular passenger transport category.
+- Regular passenger transport (RPT) = a PTV authorisation of the regular passenger transport category.

 The transport of passengers for hire and reward that is conducted according to regular routes and timetables.

-- Tourism Passenger Transport (TPT) = a PTV authorisation of the tourism passenger transport category.
+- Tourism passenger transport (TPT) = a PTV authorisation of the tourism passenger transport category.

 The transport of passengers (tourists) for hire or reward to destinations listed on a publicly available tour itinerary, for the purposes of tourism.